MicrosoftEdge/MSEdgeExplainers/CSSAnchoredPositioning/explainer.md

 Breaking this apart:

-* The author uses the `@position-sets` at-rule to create a custom-named set of candidate positions.
+* The author uses the `@position-set` at-rule to create a custom-named set of candidate positions.
 1-based integers are used as selectors for sets of positioning rules.
-* These custom set name is then referenced as the value of the `position-sets` property declared on the popup to be anchored.
+* This custom set name is then referenced as the value of the `position-set` property declared on the popup to be anchored.
 * The `anchor(edge)` CSS function resolves to a length which is the distance between the opposing starting edge of the layout viewport and the named border-box edge of the anchoring element.
 The named edge can be physical (`top`, `left`, `bottom`, `right`) or logical (`block-start`, `inline-start`, `block-end`, `inline-end`).

 How the user agent will process these rules: